-Jimmy Page was a band player before he started Led Zeppelin, and he returned to the group ranks after Zeppelin's breakup in 1980, starting the Firm with former Bad Company singer Paul Rodgers.
+Jimmy Page was a band player before he started Led Zeppelin.
+He returned to the group ranks after Zeppelin's breakup in 1980, starting the Firm with former Bad Company singer Paul Rodgers.
 But by the late '80s, he was ready to step out on his own.

-If that description makes ‘Outrider’ sound like a bit of a hodgepodge, there's good reason.
-Although Page was initially rumored to be recording an ambitious double-album set whose songs would be grouped according to genre, those plans had to be scaled back after he was forced to start from scratch partway through the demoing process.
+If that description makes Outrider sound like a bit of a hodgepodge, there's good reason.
+Page was initially rumored to be recording an ambitious double-album set whose songs would be grouped according to genre, but those plans had to be scaled back after he was forced to start from scratch partway through the demoing process.

-That setback put a completely different spin on the ‘Outrider’ recording process — although as Page went on to admit to Tolinski, he might not have made it a double LP anyway.
-“Because I was shaping ‘Outrider’ as I went along, I put more work into it than any other album I've ever worked on," he claimed.
-"Consequently, I didn't fancy doing a double — it would have been a masochistic task."
+That setback put a completely different spin on the Outrider recording process.
+As Page went on to admit, he might not have made it a double LP anyway: "Because I was shaping Outrider as I went along, I put more work into it than any other album I've ever worked on," he claimed.
+"Consequently, I didn't fancy doing a double; it would have been a masochistic task."

-Although ‘Outrider’ cracked the Top 30 on both sides of the Atlantic, it wasn't the sort of critical or commercial success he'd enjoyed with Led Zeppelin — and his former band's legacy shadowed the new album in more ways than one.
-As Page later admitted to Tolinski, “When I went to the U.S. to do publicity for the ‘Outrider’ album, all I heard was 'Robert said this' and 'Robert said that.'
+Released on June 19, 1988, Outrider cracked the Top 30 on both sides of the Atlantic, but it wasn't the sort of critical or commercial success he'd enjoyed with Led Zeppelin.
+In fact, his former band's legacy shadowed the new album in more ways than one.
+As Page said in Light and Shade: "When I went to the U.S. to do publicity for the Outrider album, all I heard was 'Robert said this' and 'Robert said that.'
 It was really bothersome.
-I continually had to say, 'Aren't we supposed to be talking about ‘Outrider’?”
+I continually had to say, 'Aren't we supposed to be talking about Outrider?"

-On the other hand, as he told Guitar World, "I started a solo career prob’ly pretty late in the day, possibly."
-At the time, he expressed hope that ‘Outrider’ was just "the first projected element" of an ongoing series of solo records, saying, “And then, each album that I do is gonna be different, hopefully.
-So this was just like … it gave a taste of the different guitar styles that I do."
+On the other hand, as he told Guitar World, "I started a solo career probably pretty late in the day, possibly."
+At the time, he expressed hope that Outrider was just "the first projected element" of an ongoing series of solo records, saying: "And then, each album that I do is gonna be different, hopefully.
+So this was just like – it gave a taste of the different guitar styles that I do."

-As fans know, things didn't exactly turn out that way; in fact, Page wouldn't resurface with a new album until 1993, when he returned with the short-lived David Coverdale duo project Coverdale/Page before reuniting with Plant for a pair of recordings in the '90s.
-These days, Page's musical ambitions have taken a back seat to his duties as the Zeppelin archivist, but once the band’s next round of reissues is out of the way, who knows?
-One of these days, maybe we’ll get to hear a proper follow-up to ‘Outrider.’
+As fans know, things didn't exactly turn out that way.
+In fact, Jimmy Page wouldn't issue a new album until 1993, when he returned with the short-lived David Coverdale duo project Coverdale/Page before reuniting with Plant for a pair of recordings in the '90s.
+Page's musical ambitions subsequently took a back seat to his duties as the Led Zeppelin archivist, further delaying a solo follow up to Outrider.